HMS Swan (1767)

 HMS Swan was launched on 21 November 1767 at Plymouth as the lead ship of the 24 ships in the 14-gun Swan-class of ship-sloops built in the 1760s and 1770s.
 She served during the American Revolutionary War and the French Revolutionary War.
 She bore the name HMS Explosion between 1779 and 1783; at the time she was classed as a fireship.
 She was laid up in 1801 and finally sold in 1814.
 Swan then became a whaler in the northern whale fishery, sailing out of Kingston-on-Hull.
 She also made one voyage to the southern whale fishery (1819–1821) and one merchant voyage to Brazil and Hamburg, before returning to the northern whale fishery.
 She was broken up circa.
 1841.

 Royal Navy

-December, 1774 under command of Capt.
+American Revolutionary War:December, 1774 under command of Capt.
 James Ayscough serving in British North America.

 Swan took Europe and sent her to Cowes around 17 July 1793.

+War of the Second Coalition:On 10 April, 1799 under command of Captain Carew, she and frigate HMS Hind captured American merchant sloop "Fair Columbian" off the coast of Florida (29°09′N 78°48′W).
+Eventually Fair Columbian's crew reasserted control of the ship and brought her into Baltimore.